When are the BBC Countryfile Rambles taking place?

 1. Plot your route

 We're excited to hear about all the weird and wonderful routes you choose to take son don't forget to tell us where you're going via our social media channels.
-If you're short of ideas, check out our walks section to find routes near you, or look for a range of our recent walks on ViewRanger.
-Alternatively, get the ViewRanger app and search "BBC Countryfile Magazine" for our full list of walks.
+If you're short of ideas, check out our walks section to find routes near you, or look for a range of our recent walks on Ordnance Survey.
+Alternatively, get the OS app and search "BBC Countryfile Magazine" for our full list of walks.

 2. Recruit your ramblers